 Rachel Winfree, Winfree Lab, Rutgers University, is one of my favorite researchers to follow, as she is very much an applied-researcher, with a focus on agriculture pollinator habitat enhancement.
 Click on the "Follow" button at the bottom right of the website for receive emails with links regarding new posts. http://winfreelab.rutgers.edu/

-Annie, White, UVM doctoral candidate, is comparing 14 true native perennials to their cultivars in attractiveness to pollinators.
+Annie, White, UVM doctoral graduate, compared 14 true native perennials to their cultivars for attractiveness to pollinators.
 A truly important question.
 We're so pleased to have had Annie select our farm, River Berry Farm, as a research plot site.
+The bottom line was generally the native pollinators would prefer you stick with true native plants, but, of course, there are some minor exceptions.
 Go to this website and click "Follow" to receive email updates on her research. http://pollinatorgardens.org/

 An Across the Fence, local TV interview program, interviewing Annie White and her advisor, Leonard Perry, followed by an interview with Jane Sorensen. http://www.retn.org/show/research-uvm-pollinators-and-perenneals